Tooth Extractions

 -

-How do I prevent dry socket after tooth extraction?
+How do I avoid dry socket following tooth extraction?

 -